Click 4 SkatesClick 4 Skates

 WHERE TO GO TO BUY OR RENT SKATES

 Sadly, there are few excellent Skate Shops left in the Washington DC area.
-If you do find one, they are more likely to have knowledgeable sales people and excellent quality skates than a large chain store.
 You may have no choice but to go to a large sporting goods, chain store or warehouse but you my not not find the sales help you need.
 Many people buy skates online.
-It's a good idea to try on a pair or 2 to figure out your size and you comfort with each brand.
+It's a good idea to try on a pair or 2 at a store, even if they don't have the exact skate you want, to figure out your size and your comfort with each brand.
 If you buy skates online look for a site that offers free shipping and returns.

 Virginia